haricharanbonam/java_notes/README.md

 <br/>
 - if u didnt use any constructor the compiler automatically provides a default no-argument constructor.
 - if u define any constructor If you are writing your own constructor, you are taking full control of object creation. u are not gonna  be having default one anymore
+    // Create a string from index 0, with a length of 5 String greeting = new String(charArray, 0, 5);
+        // Create a string from index 6, with a length of 5 String subject = new String(charArray, 6, 5);